edgedb/easy-edgedb/chapter15/index.md

    Try it first with `expression on`.

-4. How would you make a function called `display_coffins` that pulls up all the `HasCoffins` types with more than 0 coffins?
+4. How would you make a function called `display_coffins` that pulls up all the `HasCoffins` objects with more than 0 coffins?

 5. How would you make it without touching the schema?